GeethaHorangala/vsd-riscv/README.md

 * 32-bit Instruction Representation : 00000000000000000000 01010 0110111
 ![Screenshot 2025-04-02 220433](https://github.com/user-attachments/assets/085fced6-d648-42fc-8a1e-1964fb1ba9e8)

-# 2.The RISC-V Assembly Instruction : addi sp, sp, -32
+# 2. The RISC-V Assembly Instruction : addi sp, sp, -32
 ![Screenshot from 2025-04-02 19-16-15](https://github.com/user-attachments/assets/726c1906-9b59-4b6d-961b-a6189a8f3e20)
 * Instruction Type : addi (Add Immediate) is an I-type (Immediate) instruction in the RISC-V ISA.
 * addi (Add Immediate) is used to add an immediate value (a constant) to a register.